How to know if an SMSF is right for you

 Member Direct isn’t your only investment option with AustralianSuper.
 You can choose another approach with PreMixed or DIY Mix options.
 PreMixed is the most hands-off, with AustralianSuper’s global investment team choosing how your super is invested.
 DIY Mix enables you to pick asset classes, giving you increased control without the day-to-day management.

 Each PreMixed investment option is developed by our team of experts who actively take an investment approach designed to outperform inflation.
-AustralianSuper manages over $335 billion in assets on behalf of 3.4 million members5.
-As Australia’s largest fund6, we use our size, capability and global reach to help us access the best investment opportunities for members.
+AustralianSuper manages over $385 billion in assets on behalf of over 3.5 million members3.
+As Australia’s largest fund4, we use our size, capability and global reach to help us access the best investment opportunities for members.

 You can choose one option or a combination of options across PreMixed, DIY Mix and Member Direct.